Reviewing solved Biology Class 10 Kerala Syllabus Question Paper Set 1 English Medium helps in understanding answer patterns.

 Instructions:

-- First 15 minutes is given as cool off time.
+- The first 15 minutes is cool-off time.

-- This time is to be used for reading and understanding the questions.
+- This time can be used for reading the questions and planning the answers

-- Answer the questions according to the score and time.
+- While writing the answers, consider the score and time.

 Question 1.